pytorch/pytorch/docs/source/onnx_dynamo.rst

 Overview
 --------

-As mentioned before, the ONNX exporter leverages TorchDynamo engine to hook into Python's frame evaluation API and dynamically rewrite its bytecode into an FX Graph.
+The ONNX exporter leverages TorchDynamo engine to hook into Python's frame evaluation API and dynamically rewrite its bytecode into an FX Graph.
 The resulting FX Graph is then polished before it is finally translated into an ONNX graph.

-The main advantage of this approach is that the `FX graph <https://pytorch.org/docs/stable/fx.html>_` is captured using bytecode analysis that preserves the dynamic nature of the model instead of using traditional static tracing techniques.
+The main advantage of this approach is that the `FX graph <https://pytorch.org/docs/stable/fx.html>`_ is captured using bytecode analysis that preserves the dynamic nature of the model instead of using traditional static tracing techniques.

 The exporter is designed to be modular and extensible.
 It is composed of the following components: